Scholarly Panels

 Note: Presenters will have their conference registration fees waived in appreciation for their service to the gathering.

-The US-China Catholic Association has launched its Campus Engagement Initiative.
+The US-China Catholic Association has launched its Chinese and American Friendship Ministry.
 Its aim is to broaden engagement with students from China who come to the U.S. for high school and university education.
-Many in the U.S. fail to appreciate both the importance of this opportunity for dialogue and friendship, or the challenge entailed in making the best of American culture, values, and faith intelligible to people coming from a very different socio-cultural background.
+In the spirit of Pope Francis, the USCCA understands the importance of this opportunity for meaningful dialogue and friendship and that a "culture of encounters" creates spaces and places to experience the best of American culture, values, and faith intelligible to people coming from a very different socio-cultural background.
 With over 400,000 Chinese international students in the United States each year, the USCCA has chosen to respond to this historic moment.
+We are also developed an inclusive and responsive model for accompaniment and friendship.

 The goal of our